Studiosity/grover/README.md

 The `raise_on_js_error` option, when enabled, will raise a `Grover::JavaScript::PageRenderError` if any uncaught Javascript errors occur when trying to render the page.

-The `java_script_enabled` option can be used to disable JavaScript.
+The `javascript_enabled` option can be used to disable JavaScript.
 See https://github.com/puppeteer/puppeteer/blob/main/docs/api/puppeteer.page.setjavascriptenabled.md

 The Chrome/Chromium executable path can be overridden with the `executable_path` option.